Husseinn-Essam/Knights-Travails/README.md

 Solves the knight's shortest path problem on a chessboard! 🐴

-This project implements breadth first search algorithm to find the shortest path for a knight to travel between two positions on a chessboard.
+This project implements **Breadth first search algorithm** to find the shortest path for a knight to travel between two positions on a chessboard.
 It demonstrates the knight's movements following the rules of chess.

 ## Demo